Problems do not wait for office hours

 Not every group requires someone on-site.

-For smaller groups, a designated group contact can stay in touch with SETT.
+For smaller groups, a designated group contact can stay in touch with S-E-T-T.

 If something is needed, communication can happen through: